gabrielesh/collectionbuilder-workshop/intro-github.md

 4. Commit your new file to your repository by adding the commit message `add new file` (just as you did in the "Make a Commit" section above), and pressing the green "Commit new file" button.

-## Step 9.
-(Optional) Add a GitHub Collaborator

-Most digital projects are collaborative, so you will probably want to add your collaborators to your GitHub project repository.

-1. On the repository home page, click the "Settings" tab
-2. On the left side nav, click "Manage access"
-3. Click the green "invite teams or people" button
-4. Type in a GitHub username to add (the search bar will show suggestions based on what you type).
-Select the correct account to add.
-5. Select your collaborator's level of access to the repository.
-Generally if you want people to be able to edit code in the repository, give them "Write" access.
-Then click the green "Add" button.

-Once added your collaborator will receive an email with the invitation to join your repository.
-They will have to confirm the invitation before being added!

 ## Step 10.